ThoughtWorksInc/stonecutter/README.md

 > lein gen-keypair <key-id>
 ```

-where the key-id is a custom identifier for the key (for example "<YYYYMMDD>-stonecutter").
+where the key-id is a custom identifier for the key (for example "20150824-stonecutter").

 This will generate output similar to the following:
 ```